authgear/authgear-server/docs/specs/webhook.md

 }
 ```

-### identity.deleted.user_remove_identity, identity.deleted.admin_api_remove_identity
+### identity.phone.created

-When an identity is being deleted from an existing user.
+When a new phone login id is being created for an existing user.
+So it does not trigger together with `user.created`.

 ```json5
 {